-The Wolper Law Firm is currently investigating claims against Jay Weiser, a former Financial Adviser at Despain Financial Corp. in Collinsville, Illinois.
+The Wolper Law Firm, P.A. is currently investigating claims against Jay Weiser, a former Financial Adviser at Despain Financial Corp. in Collinsville, Illinois.
 Jay Weiser has been in the securities industry since 1986 and previously worked at PRUCO Securities Corp.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on January 17, 2019, FINRA sanctioned Jay Weiser after he “refused to provide documents and information requested by FINRA in connection with its investigation into his sale of Woodbridge Wealth promissory notes to investors.

 For a full copy of the FINRA sanction, click https://www.finra.org/industry/disciplinary-actions/finra-disciplinary-actions-online?search=2018058604101